Tampa Bay Rays Odds

 A game at seven runs or fewer shapes up as a potential pitching duel, while those at 9.5 runs or more could be slugfests.
 There will also be plenty of games in between the two extremes, but the listed number gives you a quick sense of what to expect.

 As with the run line, the totals bet can make even the mismatched games more appealing.
-Bettors on both the over and under side automatically have some rooting interest, not to mention the chance to profit if the game breaks their way.
+Bettors on both the over and under sides automatically have some rooting interest, not to mention the chance to profit if the game breaks their way.

 When the Rays are set to take the field, clicking through the main game listing will bring up alternative lines and available props.
-A prop is basically a side wager.
+A prop is a side wager.
 There are team and game options and typically lots that revolve around individual players.

 For season-long props, you may see options like total wins for Rich Hill or an over/under on RBIs for Randy Arozarena.
 Props are a great spot to shop around and compare offerings and odds.
 DraftKings may have some great markets available, but checking in on FanDuel can open up even more possibilities, for example.